How stormwater retention credit revenue is estimated

 Suppose you are evaluating a bioretention project draining a parking lot with the following assumptions: an impervious drainage area of 50,000 square feet, a design storm depth of 1.2 inches, a baseline retention depth of 0.0 inches, a post-project retention depth of 1.0 inch, a credit issuance ratio of 1.0 credit per 1,000 gallons, an expected credit price of $12 per credit, an internal compliance value of $20 per 1,000 gallons, and a contract term of 5 years.

-The additional retained depth is 1.0 inch because the post-project depth exceeds the baseline by 1.0 inch and that value is still below the 1.2-inch design storm.
-The additional volume is approximately 31,000 gallons.
-Credits per design storm are therefore about 31 credits.
-At $12 per credit, annual market revenue is roughly $372.
-The internal compliance value is higher in this example because 31 thousand gallons multiplied by $20 per 1,000 gallons is about $620 per year.
-The calculator would therefore show the preferred annual value as $620, and over 5 years the nominal total would be about $3,100.
+Those inputs create 1.0 inch of additional retained depth because the post-project condition is deeper than the baseline and still below the storm depth.
+The calculator converts that depth into about 31,168.8 gallons of retained runoff, or 31.17 credits with a 1.0 credit-per-1,000-gallon issuance ratio.
+At $12 per credit, annual market revenue comes to about $374.03.
+The avoided compliance value is higher in this example because 31.17 thousand gallons at $20 per 1,000 gallons is about $623.38 per year.
+The calculator therefore reports a preferred annual value of $623.38 and a 5-year nominal total of $3,116.88.

-This example illustrates why it is useful to compare market revenue with avoided cost instead of assuming the market price always tells the whole story.
-In some places, the market may be thin or volatile, while internal compliance costs remain high and predictable.
-In other places, a strong market may make credit sales more attractive than internal use.
-The calculator lets you test both views quickly.
+This worked example shows why the calculator compares market revenue with avoided compliance value instead of assuming credit price alone tells the whole story.
+In some projects the market can be thin or volatile while internal compliance costs remain relatively steady.
+In other projects, a strong market price can overtake the compliance benchmark and make sales more attractive.
+The calculator lets you test both views quickly before you move into detailed design or contract discussion.

-Use this comparison as a reminder that pricing assumptions can matter as much as engineering assumptions.
+Use this comparison as a reminder that pricing assumptions can matter as much as engineering assumptions when you value stormwater retention credits.
 A modest change in credit price can materially change annual revenue, while a longer contract can make a project appear more valuable even if annual performance stays the same.
 That is why it is wise to pair this calculator with a maintenance plan and a realistic view of market volatility.

 This calculator is most useful during early project screening, concept design, budgeting, and negotiation.
 It works well when you want to compare alternatives quickly, test whether a retrofit could support a credit strategy, or explain the value of green infrastructure to nontechnical stakeholders.
 It is also helpful when deciding whether to pursue trading, hold credits for future use, or compare off-site and on-site compliance pathways.
 Because the inputs are simple, it can be used in workshops, internal planning meetings, and preliminary financing discussions without requiring a full model rebuild.